Sleep, My Love: Production

+Release

+Sleep, My Love premiered in Ottawa, Canada on January 12, 1948 as a benefit to help children in Europe.
+Mary Pickford was in attendance and delivered a speech about the plight of the children.
+The film opened in Los Angeles on January 27, 1948.

+Home media

+Olive Films released Sleep, My Love on Blu-ray on April 15, 2014.

 Reception

-The world premiere of the film was held in Ottawa, Canada on January 12, 1948 as a benefit to help children in Europe.
-Mary Pickford was in attendance and delivered a speech about the plight of the children.

 In a contemporary review for The New York Times, critic A. H. Weiler wrote:As the latest arrival on an extremely long line of psychological melodramas, "Sleep, My Love" is a sleek entry which manages to run its course without coming a cropper.
 An intelligent script, facilely handled, for the most part, helps matters along but a general lack of suspense, familiar plot and somewhat uneven direction keep "Sleep, My Love" ... a fairly obvious chapter in cinema psychology.
 Whether the hypnotic procedures used by the producers will gratify the Adler, Jung and Freud schools or give those professional gentlemen an aggravated anxiety neurosis, is hard to say. ...
-"Sleep, My Love" can be marked down as a generally competent job. which has its absorbing moments but which hasn't strayed much from the norm.Variety's review concluded: "Sleep, My Love manages a fair share of suspense and adds up to okay melodrama.
+"Sleep, My Love" can be marked down as a generally competent job which has its absorbing moments but which hasn't strayed much from the norm.Variety's review concluded: "Sleep, My Love manages a fair share of suspense and adds up to okay melodrama.
 Plot gets off to a strong start and windup is high melodrama that brings off the finale on a fast note."

-Home media

-Olive Films released it on Blu-ray on April 15, 2014.